moorepants/eme150a/content/pages/project-one.rst

 Friday October 14
    During the previous week you should choose your top design to detail in your report.
 First drafts will be due at the beginning of class.
-To "turn in" the draft you need to share it via Google Drive with both instructors and your group members.
+To "turn in" the draft you need to share your Google Document with both instructors and your group members.
 The draft must be shared before the beginning of class on Friday.
 We will give an introduction to peer review process during class and do peer review in class.